-- Copies of insurance and drivers license contact information from any other parties involved;
+- Insurance and driver’s license contact information from any other parties involved

 Preparing Your Case for Court

-- You will need to serve a copy of any Complaint or claim form on the insurance company.
+You will need to serve a copy of any complaint or claim form to the insurance company.
 The local court rules will provide how service is to be made.

-- Before your court date, you should prepare a narrative statement setting forth a chronology of everything that has happened relating to your insurance policy claim, organize and index all of the documentation discussed above, and contact any witnesses and make sure that they are willing to attend the court date.
+Before your court date, you should prepare a narrative statement setting forth a chronology of everything that has happened relating to your insurance policy claim, organize and index all of the documentation discussed above, and contact any witnesses and make sure that they are willing to attend the court date.

-If there is no settlement of your case, you will need to present your case to the judge or jury and explain the amount of your damages and injuries.
+If there is no settlement of your case, you will need to present your case to the judge or jury and explain your damages and injuries.
 Both sides will have an opportunity to make their case.

-There are many reasons why insurance companies take this approach to delaying settlement; but just be aware that you may receive an acceptable offer to resolve your claim ‘on the courthouse steps.’
+There are many reasons why insurance companies take this approach to delaying settlement, but be aware that you may receive an acceptable offer to resolve your claim on the courthouse steps.

 Any settlement of a claim between you and your auto insurance company will be set forth in a specific written document.